pauldubois98/ESTRO2025/Draft.md

 ## Results

 The transformer model performed comparably to the baseline Unet in dose prediction accuracy.
 Both models demonstrated similar MAE and DVH deviation metrics; however, the transformer required significantly more training time due to the computational demands of attention mechanisms applied to 3D data.
 Transformer training time was approximately twice as long as Unet while showing minimal performance gain over the convolutional approach.

+## Conclusions

+Our findings suggest that while transformer architectures can successfully process 3D medical imaging data, their computational demands may outweigh the benefits for dose prediction in radiotherapy, given minimal performance improvement over U-net-based models.
+The increased training time for transformers highlights a need for further optimization or hybrid approaches before they can be practically implemented in clinical workflows.

+However, one potential advantage of transformers is their ability to integrate multiple data modalities.
+This ability allows additional inputs, such as physicians' prescriptions, directly into the model, enabling more nuanced and customized dose predictions.
+Future work could explore this multi-modal approach to further leverage transformers' strengths in clinical applications.